edsonencinas/SnortGuide/README.md

 ### Prerequisites

-- A Linux server (Ubuntu 20.04/22.04 or similar)
+- Ubuntu server (Installed in the VM)
+- Another VM (Windows, or other Linux distros)
 - Root or sudo privileges
 - Basic understanding of Linux command line

-## Step 1: Update Your System
+## Step 1: Update Your Ubuntu System

 First, ensure your system packages are up-to-date: